srividyaprasad/MSS/README.md

     T. I. Fossen and T. Perez (2004).
 Marine Systems Simulator (MSS)
     URL: https://github.com/cybergalactic/MSS

-Copy the directory MSS/contents to your computer and "add the path with subfolders" to Matlab.
+Git clone the MSS repo to your computer and run addfolderstopath.m to add Matlab to the whole MSS folder path.
 Then type:

     help MSS